Dean of Students

-The Office of the Dean of Student Life aims to cultivate an inclusive and healthy community that fosters growth, exploration, and engagement.
-We oversee student leadership and engagement, campus programming, diversity initiatives, creative arts, and student support.
+The Dean of Students aims to cultivate an inclusive and healthy community that fosters growth, exploration, and engagement.
+The Dean’s team oversees student leadership and engagement, campus programming, diversity initiatives, creative arts, and student support.
 In fact, if it’s not happening in a classroom, there’s a good chance we might be involved:

 - The Student Engagement team spans a whole host of the meaningful things students do outside the classroom—from student leadership and organizations to Fraternity and Sorority Life and from tradition programming to arts and media engagement.
 Never a dull moment!

-- Our close partners in Diversity and Inclusion provide opportunities for leadership development, Religious and Spiritual Life, and resources for our Multicultural and LGBTQ communities and allies, among other things.
+- The Center for Diversity and Inclusion provides opportunities for leadership development, Religious and Spiritual Life, and resources for our Multicultural and LGBTQ communities and allies, among other things.

 Upcoming Events